GuillaumeDorschner/ESILV-Cryptography-S8-2/README.md

 # Introduction

 This project is a comprehensive exploration of cryptographic principles and their application in securing user data.
-Through a two-part implementation focusing on **password storage** and **Password-Authenticated Key Exchange (PAKE)**, this project demonstrates robust security practices in application development.
+Through a two-part implementation focusing on **password storage** [see her](https://github.com/GuillaumeDorschner/ESILV-Cryptography-S8-1) and **Password-Authenticated Key Exchange (PAKE)**, this project demonstrates robust security practices in application development.

 # Project Implementation